A-Z Popular New Study Guide Search »

 7 Examples of Falsifiability

-A statement, hypothesis or theory is falsifiable if it can be contradicted by a observation.
+A statement, hypothesis or theory is falsifiable if it could be contradicted by a observation if it were false.
 If such an observation is impossible to make with current technology, falsifiability is not achieved.
 Falsifiability is often used to separate theories that are scientific from those that are unscientific.
 The following are illustrative examples of falsifiability.

 Testability